Tagline: In for the ride of his life.

 After escaping a whole army of theme park goons by taking an impromptu ride on a giant attraction, Foley is called into action when the mechanics malfunction, plunging two kids into vertical jeopardy.
 Jumping into action, Foley is first able to leap from carriage to carriage, before hang-sailing the kids to safety with a piece of cord which happens to be the exact length required, leaping out of the way of the falling carriage with the two kids still clinging to his frame.

-Dying in Foley’s arms, Inspector Todd can think of only one thing to say as De Wald makes his escape.
+Dying in Foley’s arms, the wonderfully cynical Inspector Todd can think of only one thing to say as De Wald makes his escape.

 Todd: ‘Axel, are you on a coffee break?
 Go and get that son of a bitch!’